EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 There is a lot of math , string and logical functions that can be applied on the node properties.
 </details>
 <br>
 Up to now we have been viewing our results in tabular form much like as with any standard SQL query language.
 We will now also get acquainted with results in graph form.
-This way is much more visual, it makes it easier to spot interesting connection and is another benefit of using graph databases.
+This way is much more visual, and it makes it easier to spot interesting connection, which is another benefit of using graph databases.

-Lets look at an example:
+Let's look at an example:

 We want to find the operating physicians that are connected to a claim where the reimbursed amount was between 15.000 and 30.000